sparkflows/sparkflows-docs/docs/user-guide/machine-learning/overview/basics.rst

 - The rules cannot be coded in to arrive at the outcome, e.g., recognizing emails as spam or not.
 - We want to scale for huge datasets, e.g., recognizing spam or not for millions of emails.

 Machine learning can be used in a wide range of applications and industries, but it is particularly useful when you have a large amount of data and you want to make predictions or identify patterns in that data.
-Some examples of when you might use machine learning include:
+Some of the examples where you might use machine learning include:

 * **Predicting outcomes**: This could include anything from forecasting stock prices to predicting which customers are most likely to churn.
 * **Classifying items**: This could include identifying spam emails, sorting images into categories, or diagnosing medical conditions based on patient data.